 However, you shouldn’t spend the entire money!
 Being extravagant at the beginning of your career can create financial troubles.
 You should understand the value of your hard-earned money.

-Look at the things you can do before your first paycheck arrives to do justice with it.
+Look at the things you can do before your first paycheck arrives to do justice to it.

 1. Learn how to formulate a personal budget

 It may sound boring.
 But budgeting doesn’t have to be a boring subject.
-Because it is the key to manage your first paychecks like a pro.
+Because it is key to managing your first paychecks as a pro.
 Without a budget, you can’t manage your monthly income and expenses.
-A budget helps to achieve your financial goals in the long run.
+A budget helps you to achieve your financial goals in the long run.